 This is likely due to the fact that of the eight compounds contained in synthetic vitamin E, only one is actually usable in the body—the others are not even recognized by the liver, which does what it can to quickly expel them.

 This synthetic vitamin has been recognized as a moderate hazard by the EWG, making it all the more important to make sure you’re getting the safest, most beneficial, and most natural version of vitamin E.

 Simple, Amazing Ways to Use Your Vitamin E

 Now that you know the importance of choosing natural, bioavailable vitamin E, you’ll be astonished at the variety of ways you can use it to elevate your beauty and wellness routine.
-Here are seven of our favorites:
+Here are six of our favorites: